tytydraco/yessleep/out/A_story_my_friend_told_me_about_his_community_service_in_Southeast_Asia.md

-Hi, this is my first time posting here, so apologies in advance for my (possibly) poor storytelling.

 This isn’t my story; it’s the experience of my international classmate which he told me years ago.
 For the sake of simplicity, let's just call him Daniel.

-Back when he was a student in his home country, he participated in a community service programme in a remote mountain village somewhere in Southeast Asia.
+Back when Daniel was a student in his home country, he participated in a community service programme in a remote mountain village somewhere in Southeast Asia.
 You know the type—isolated, beautiful, and quiet, but with that eerie stillness that makes your skin crawl if you think too hard about it.

 Daniel stayed there with 20 other students.
 They all shared a large boarding house near the edge of the forest.
 The house was owned by the village leader.
 It was simple but functional, with creaky floors and windows that rattled whenever the mountain winds blew.
 Their daily routine was packed—teaching, fixing roads, running workshops.
 They were busy enough to mostly forget the weird vibes of the place.